Martial law in Poland: Reforms of Edward Gierek (1970–1975)

 When Edward Gierek succeeded Władysław Gomułka as the head of state in 1970, he took decisive measures to boost economic growth and develop modern infrastructure.
-Gierek, a more liberal figure than his predecessor, was determined to make Poland the wealthiest and most economically significant communist country of the Eastern Bloc.
+Gierek, a more liberal figure than his predecessor, promised to make Poland the wealthiest and most economically significant communist country of the Eastern Bloc.
 However, these ideas prompted resistance from hardline communist leadership as the reform would effectively abandon the fundamental principles of a centrally planned Marxist economy.
 The grip and emphasis on state-owned enterprises and state-controlled prices or trade were eventually loosened.
 Small private businesses began to appear and Poland recorded temporary growth in GDP and an improvement in living conditions.

 Gierek maintained close ties with the United States, which he subsequently used for diplomatic and economic purposes.
 In order to continue with the reforms, large sums of money were borrowed from creditors in the Western Bloc.
 These sequential and uninterrupted loans were primarily targeted at establishing heavy industry, mines or manufacturing facilities that would produce goods for export.
 The projected income from the exports would then be used to pay off the debt.
 Apart from financing the economic sector, the money was spent on social housing and on expanding road connections, for example the first fully operational highway linking Warsaw with industrial Silesia was opened for traffic in 1976.
-Furthermore, over 1.8 million large-panel-system building flats were constructed to house the growing population.
+Furthermore, over 1.8 million large-panel-system flats were constructed to house the growing population.
 Agricultural output rose by nearly 22% between 1971 and 1975, and industrial production by 10.5% annually.
 Gierek also initiated the construction of Warszawa Centralna railway station, Europe's most modern railway station at the time.